-Kim Baldonado is a three-time Emmy Award-winning reporter for NBC4 Southern California.
+Kim Baldonado is a four-time Emmy Award-winning reporter for NBC4 Southern California.
 As a well-respected, well-rounded journalist, Baldonado is equally comfortable reporting live on breaking news as she is on feature pieces, which she also writes and produces.
 Joining the station in 1995, her most recent news stories can be seen here.

+She has been honored for taking on such topics as the state of public education in Los Angeles and the changing face of homelessness in Southern California.
 She is also passionate about reporting stories that are historically significant, such as her coverage of Pope John Paul II’s important visit to Cuba, which led to progress in religious freedom for the Communist nation.
-She also covered the 2000 Summer Olympics in Sydney, Australia and the massive 1996 Latino and immigrant civil rights march in Washington, D.C.
+She also covered the Summer Olympics in Sydney, Australia and the massive Latino and immigrant civil rights march in Washington, D.C.

 Baldonado began her broadcast journalism career in San Francisco.
 She worked as an assignment editor before returning to Los Angeles to become a field producer for KTTV; during this period, she honed her reporting, writing and editing skills which led to her first job as an on-air reporter in Palm Springs with KESQ prior to joining NBC4.